By Runjhun Noopur Mar. 31, 2018

 The answer is simple.
 At its core, Andaz Apna Apna is an ode to stupidity.
 To foolishness.
 To batshit crazy.

-To unpack the allure behind this bizarre movie’s equally bizarre popularity is to answer the question, why do we celebrate April Fools’ Day?
-Because really, if April Fools’ were to be a movie made in India, it would be this movie that is nothing more than a series of pranks with consequences that seem to belong to a Looney Toons episode.
+To unpack the allure behind this bizarre movie’s equally bizarre popularity is to answer the question, why do we like a good old prank?
+This movie is nothing more than a series of pranks with consequences that seem to belong to a Looney Toons episode.
 Except Aamir Khan is no Bugs Bunny, impeccable impersonation notwithstanding and is hence, a hundred times funnier.

 A lot of movies including David Dhawan and Rohit Shetty’s magnum opus have been cashing in on the hyperbole of idiocy.
 But what sets Andaz Apna Apna apart is that it manages to embrace the idea of being a fool without caricaturing it or demeaning it or even justifying it.
 There are no forced emotions, no tear-jerkers, no backstories, no deus ex machina to set off the tomfoolery.
 A fool is a fool is a fool.
 And to top this, there are no pretenses of innocence or naivety.
 In this fool’s universe, everybody is a fool and every fool has an agenda as well as shades of good and evil.
 Every fool has been allowed their humanity and shades of their personhood.